The Surprise Blessing of Interviewing People Facing Cancer

-I came to realize a powerful truth: that people facing cancer are some of the most brave and courageous people I know.
+I realized a powerful truth: that people facing cancer are some of the most brave and courageous people I know.

 I feel bonded with them, no matter what their story, and I probably always will.

-I am so thankful that I got to meet them and hear their stories.
+Meeting them and hearing stories, I grew so thankful.
 And I believe you will, too, because soon these five survivors will appear on Hope Has Arrived.
 So, stay tuned.

-May they encourage you.
-May they help you remember that you are not alone.
-May they help inspire you to find real and lasting hope.
+May they encourage you, help you remember that you are not alone and inspire you to find real and lasting hope.

 Need courage to face your next scan? click here